itiligent/Sonos-OpenWRT-VLANs/README.md

 ## Step 9: Older Sonos Desktop App & Legacy S1/S2 App Support
 ### Windows Desktop Application:
-Older versions of the Windows Desktop controller application relied on UDP 1900 broadcasts to 255.255.255.255 in the controller's network for discovery.
-From a Desktop Application located in either GUEST or LAN VLAN, these broadcasts can be relayed through to the IOT VLAN broadcast address via Socat as follows. _(Befofre making these changes, test to see if your Desktop application works from LAN to IOT without Socat - later versions seem to work ok just with igmpproxy and rules above)_ :
+Older versions of the Windows Desktop controller used UDP 1900 broadcasts to 255.255.255.255 for discovery.
+From a Desktop in GUEST or the LAN VLAN, these broadcasts can be relayed to the IOT VLAN via Socat.
+Test before making this change as newer application versions may work with just igmpproxy and the above rules.

 Adjust and copy the following to `/etc/config/socat`